Exponential decay in the mapping class group: Abstract

 \section{Abstract}

-We show that the probability that a finitely supported random walk on a non-elementary subgroup of the the mapping class group gives a non-pseudo-Anosov element decays exponentially in the length of the random walk.
+We show that the probability that a non-pseudo-Anosov element arises from a finitely supported random walk on a non-elementary subgroup of the mapping class group decays exponentially in the length of the random walk.
 More generally, we show that if $R$ is a set of mapping class group elements with an upper bound on their translation lengths on the complex of curves, then the probability that a random walk lies in $R$ decays exponentially in the length of the random walk.